 I currently work as a contract software engineer for a test equipment company in the Massachusetts North Shore area.
 A full-career version of my professional resume is available at career.corcoranscientific.us.

 Corcoran Scientific is my part‑time hobby business for discovery projects focused on microcontroller‑based electronics.
 I design and program electronic devices using Arduino, Raspberry Pi and advanced programmable technologies.
-I offer free advice to help innovators develop practical project plans, and I provide professional programming and prototyping services for selected projects.
+I build remote monitoring systems that report sensor data for analysis, alerting and display.
+I also help other innovators develop practical plans for their own projects.

 - Sensor network and gateway solutions.